-Benjamin Harding began his study of piano at the age of five, competing in a variety of festivals and competitions from an early age.
-He completed the performance requirements for the Associateship Degree of the Royal Conservatory of Music while in high school and has appeared on CBC radio.
-In his home province of New Brunswick, Canada, he has been awarded numerous arts awards.
+He began his study of piano at the age of five, competing in a variety of festivals and competitions from an early age.
+Benjamin completed the performance requirements for the Associateship Degree of the Royal Conservatory of Music while in high school and has appeared on CBC radio in his home province of New Brunswick.
 He has performed throughout the United States and in Canada, Europe, and Hong Kong.
-An active chamber musician, Benjamin has recently collaborated with cellists Michael Katz and Kangho Lee, violinists Anthea Kreston and Benjamin Shute, and violist Clark Potter.
+An active chamber musician, Benjamin has recently collaborated with cellists Michael Katz and Kangho Lee, violinists Anthea Kreston, Benjamin Shute, David Kim, Christopher Wu and violist Clark Potter.
 His primary piano teachers include Juanita Spragg, Carol O’Neil, Samuel Hsu, Nina Svetlanova, and Bradford Gowen.

-Benjamin serves on the piano and conducting faculty at the Csehy Summer School of Music.
 He is a frequent guest conductor and clinician for high school choir, band, and orchestra festivals, as well as a featured conductor at the recent Fanwood Choral Festival.
 He is a member of the American Choral Directors Association, the American Liszt Society (President of the Philadelphia Chapter), and the Music Teachers National Association.

 Academic Specialties & Interests: